-The Your Fire & Rescue Service 2020-23 explains who we are, what we do, how we identify, assess and manage risk in West Yorkshire and provides information on how WYFRS services are delivered.
-This document also provides the overarching business case for delivering prevention, protection, response, and resilience in a risk proportional manner.
+The Your Fire & Rescue Service 2020-23 explains who we are, why we are here, what we do, how we identify, assess and manage risk and provides information on how WYFRS' services are delivered.
+This document also provides the overarching business case for delivering prevention, protection, response, and resilience, and sets out how we aim to use our resources to manage the risks we face in a proportional manner.
 The Community Risk Management Plan provides the means to deliver excellent but cost-effective fire and rescue services to the communities across West Yorkshire.
-This latest Community Risk Management
+This latest Community Risk Management Plan continues to underpin a flexible approach to managing risk and deliver future efficiency savings.